Guidelines for Library Collections at VCUarts Qatar

-The Faculty Librarians at Virginia Commonwealth University Qatar (VCUQatar), with input and support from the Collection Management Department in VCU Libraries, are responsible for building and managing VCUQatar Libraries collections, in concert with the missions of VCUQatar, The VCU School of the Arts, and VCU Libraries.
-Central to the VCUQatar Library mission is the goal of carefully building and managing substantive information resource collections that serve the VCUQatar School of the Arts academic programs.
-Collections may include materials housed in the library or sources located elsewhere to which VCUQatar Library provides access.
+The Faculty Librarians at Virginia Commonwealth University Qatar (VCUarts Qatar), with input and support from the Collection Management Department in VCU Libraries, are responsible for building and managing VCUarts Qatar Libraries collections, in concert with the missions of VCUarts Qatar, The VCU School of the Arts, and VCU Libraries.
+Central to the VCUarts Qatar Library mission is the goal of carefully building and managing substantive information resource collections that serve the academic programs of VCUarts Qatar.
+Collections may include materials housed in the library or sources located elsewhere to which VCUarts Qatar Library provides access.

 1.a.
 Function of Collection Management Guidelines